japila-books/spark-sql-internals/docs/spark-sql-properties.md

 NOTE: It is not guaranteed that all the rules in this configuration will eventually be excluded, as some rules are necessary for correctness.

-Use <<spark-sql-SQLConf.adoc#optimizerExcludedRules, SQLConf.optimizerExcludedRules>> method to access the current value.
+Use [SQLConf.optimizerExcludedRules](SQLConf.md#optimizerExcludedRules) method to access the current value.

 | [[spark.sql.optimizer.inSetConversionThreshold]] *spark.sql.optimizer.inSetConversionThreshold*